 SONNENFELD: You know, the fake horse has been - it's just fantastic.
 In fact it's something that you're making fun of, but you would be jealous and wish you had one.

 SAGAL: As soon as this show is over, I am demanding of my producers that I get a little saddle on some crates and I want to wear boots and chaps and have a hat.

 SAGAL: I believe it.
 Well, Barry Sonnenfeld, what a pleasure to talk to you.

-SAGAL: We have invited you here to play a game we're calling?
+SAGAL: We've invited you here to play a game we're calling: